KingaGorakowska/react_workshops_list/README.md

 React workshops list is a clean and responsive interface for discovering car workshops in the Wawer district of Warsaw, along with a curated list of recommended services retrieved from a secure, private API.

-The goal of this project was to:

-- Explore integration with multiple APIs (including secured/private APIs).

-- Build a clean, user-friendly UI using Material-UI.

-- Showcase proficiency in TypeScript, React, Redux Toolkit, and modern front-end tooling.

 ---